pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

 %strlen length test
 ```

-This directive can be useful with another directive: %!, which allows to read environment variables.
+The %defstr directive can be useful with another directive: %!, which allows to read environment variables.
 For instance to define a string containing the value of the $PATH variable (at compile time !!):
 ```asm
 %defstr PATH %!PATH